 Kabhū ho▫e bahai bad rājā.
 Kabahu bẖekẖārī nīcẖ kā sājā.

-Sometimes (hoe = becomes) is a (bad raaja) a great king and (bahai) sits on the throne i.e. some people are rich and have influence on others;
+(Kabahoo) sometimes (hoey = becomes) is a (badd raaja) a great king and (bahai) sits on the throne i.e. some people assert their riches, status and authority.

-and at times has (saaja) the appearance of a (neech) lowly (bhekhaari) beggar i.e. some people live in poverty and misery. —
+And sometimes has (saaja) is made (neech) lowly/poor (bheykhaari) beggar i.e. some people live in poverty and misery.

 ਕਬਹੂ ਅਪਕੀਰਤਿ ਮਹਿ ਆਵੈ ॥ ਕਬਹੂ ਭਲਾ ਭਲਾ ਕਹਾਵੈ ॥